yahoo/fumble/README.md

 ## API Docs

 ### fumble.http
 provides a set of utilities for returning HTTP errors.
-Each method returns an `HttpError` instance, which itself extends the native `Error` class.
+Each method returns an `HttpError` instance, which itself extends the native `Error` class (which means you can access the `stack` prop on your error instance).
 Each error has the following two props
 * `statusCode` {Number} - the HTTP status code (typically 4xx or 5xx).
 * `message` {String} - the error message